 Welcome to Dover cruise port!

-- Dover cruise port (cruise terminal, local transportation, getting around the port)
+- Dover cruise port (Dover cruise terminal, getting around, helpful info)

-- Top 5 things to do in Dover cruise port & best shore excursions
+- Top 5 things to do in Dover cruise port & Dover shore excursions

 Cruise ships dock at Admiralty Pier in the Inner Harbour, located on the western side of the port of Dover (Western Docks).
 Two cruise terminals can accommodate up to 3 cruise ships at a time, depending on the size of the vessel: Terminal 1 and Terminal 2.